-One way of being environmental friendly is to collect and re-use rainwater.
+One way of being environmentally friendly is to collect and re-use rainwater.

 To be economically viable significant volumes of water need to be harvested.
 The volume available can be calculated by using the local weather data to assess the average rainfall for your area (in millimetres / month / square metre) and multiplying this by your available surface area (roof car park etc.).